PentaHelix/pentahelix.github.io/_posts/2016-07-04-analysing-your-chances.md

 This essentially means you have a large chance to win a bit of money, and a small chance to lose it all.
 Sound familiar?
 I could give you an example using the exact same calculations as above to show you playing like this is a bad idea.

 ##Coinflip
-There really isn't a lot to tell you here
+There really isn't a lot to tell you here.